furnacecreek/awesome-visionOS-apps/README.md

 ## Graphics & Design

 - [Bento|Craft](https://thatvirtualboy.com/bentocraft) - A free app to build beautiful bento images for marketing your app or service.

-## Finance

-- [Bills to Budget](https://apps.apple.com/us/app/bills-to-budget/id1636872963) - Get your Bills paid on time, and your spending Budgets in order with Bills to Budget.
-- [Expenses](https://getexpenses.app) - Expenses has been crafted to keep track of your spending effortlessly, with useful features in a simple, intuitive interface.
-- [SubManager](https://getsubmanager.app/) - Track your subscriptions in one place and get notified before a subscription is renewed.

 ## Lifestyle